agourlay/cornichon/cornichon-docs/src/main/tut/dsl.md

   """)
 ```

-Ignored keys and extractors are JsonPaths following the format "a.b.c[int].d"
+Ignored keys and extractors are JsonPaths following the format "a.b.c[index].d".

+The `index` value is either:

+- an Integer addressing the array position.
+- a `*` to target all values, the result will be an array of the projected values.

 JsonPath can also be used to only assert part of the response